US STOCKS-Wall St dips on earnings, but set to end week strong

 Thursday’s rally took the S&P 500 above its 50-day moving average, a metric of near-term momentum that the benchmark index hasn’t closed above since Jan.
 8.

-The benchmark S&P 500 index was posting 62 new 52-week highs and 6 new lows; the Nasdaq Composite was recording 66 new highs and 37 new lows.
-(Editing by Bernadette Baum)
+The benchmark S&P 500 index was posting 52 new 52-week highs and 6 new lows; the Nasdaq Composite was recording 50 new highs and 19 new lows.